Dozens of parents, grandparents and family members who have lost...

 "My goal now is to save someone else from this misery," she said.

-People can tell Trail of Truth that they want the sign made for someone who died of an opioid overdose.
+People can tell Trail of Truth that they want a sign made for someone who died of an opioid overdose.
 Sometimes, families go to events to paint the memorials.
 Other times, Trail of Truth will paint them.

 With the memorials surrounding them, participants meditated on Sunday.
 Several people shared remembrances of loved ones or how they coped with the loss.